-This rise in popularity of espresso machines isn’t limited to home use, the number of home office and office espresso coffee machines being purchased has gone through the proverbial roof, too.
+This rise in popularity of espresso machines isn’t limited to home use, the number of home office and office espresso machines being purchased has gone through the proverbial roof, too.

-The growth of home office coffee machines won’t come as a surprise to you given that so lots of people are continuing to work from home either partially or full time, but what you may be surprised by is the rise in companies opting to install high-end coffee machines for their staff.
+The growth of home office coffee machines won’t come as a surprise to you given that so many people are continuing to work from home either partially or full time, but what you may be surprised by is the rise in companies opting to install high-end coffee machines for their staff.

 The bean to cup espresso machine user